InternetOfPeers/hiero-message-box/README.md

 npm run check-messages -- [start-sequence] [end-sequence]
 ```

-On first setup, the program generates/derives encryption keys, creates a Hedera topic as your message box, and updates your account memo with the topic ID in HIP-XXXX format.
+On first setup, the program generates/derives encryption keys, creates a Hedera topic as your message box, and updates your account memo with the topic ID in HIP-1334 format.

 ## Features